 A: Emu oil is a substance derived from the fat of the emu (26).
 If you’re not familiar with the emu it is a large, flightless bird that bears more than a little resemblance to an ostrich.
 Some people are concerned that using emu oil is akin to buying ivory.
 But emus are not an endangered species and are commonly used for their oil, leather, and meat.
 Emu oil is considered one of the slower-acting pain relievers as it relies on fatty acids to reduce inflammation (27).

 Q: Is a sports cream the same as a pain relief cream?

-A: It can sometimes be difficult to distinguish between a sport cream and a pain relief cream.
-They have been known to contain similar ingredients with the only real difference being how they’re marketed.
+A: It can sometimes be difficult to distinguish between a sports cream and a pain relief cream.
+They often contain similar ingredients, with the only real difference being the marketing.
 That said, there are quite a number of sports creams that are only intended to warm your muscles up a bit before you workout.
 They don’t provide much of anything by way of pain relief.
-Because it’s sometimes hard to tell which type of sports cream you’re getting you should stick to creams that clearly indicate they’re for pain relief.
+Because it’s sometimes hard to tell which type of sports cream you’re getting, you should stick to creams that indicate they’re for pain relief.

 For cpoe.org’s #1 recommended pain relief cream, click here.